 For a POA to be effective, it must be (1) signed and dated by the principal, (2) signed by two witnesses, neither of whom are the agent or an individual who signed on the principal’s behalf, and (3) acknowledged before a Notary Public.
 If any of these three requirements are excluded, the POA may not survive a challenge of the document.

 Why Do I Need an Attorney?

 While the concept of a POA is quite simple, the execution of the document is far more complicated.
-You need to decide whether you want a power of attorney which will only apply to certain business activities, or a durable power of attorney which will endure regardless of your mental capacity, or even a health care power of attorney which may be designed to give the agent decision making authority on health related matters even to the point of termination of life support.
+You need to decide whether you want a Power of Attorney which will only apply to certain business activities, or a durable power of attorney which will endure regardless of your mental capacity, or even a health care power of attorney which may be designed to give the agent decision making authority on health related matters even to the point of termination of life support.
 Your specific needs and desires need to be reflected in the document.
-With the help of a knowledgeable attorney, you can be confident in the details of the POA and that the document is suitably tailored to you.
+With the help of a knowledgeable lawyer, you can be confident in the details of the POA and that the document is suitably tailored to you.

-Call the Law Offices of Greg Prosmushkin, P.C. today to schedule a free consultation and meet with one of our expert attorneys to discuss your needs.
+Call The Law Offices of Greg Prosmushkin, P.C. today to schedule a free consultation and meet with one of our expert attorneys to discuss your needs.